orgmanager/orgmanager/readme.md

 ### Setting up the testing enviroment

-By default, the tests will run in an special database called `orgmanager_test` in `localhost` with username `root` and password `root`.
+By default, the tests will run in a special database called `orgmanager_test` in `localhost` with username `root` and password `root`.
 If you need to change this, edit the `.env.testing` file.
 This is an example of a customized .env.testing file:

 ``` php
 APP_ENV=testing